AdaCore/spark2014/lrm/source/subprograms.rst

 where

   A1 ..
-An are Boolean expressions involving the entry values of *formal parameters* and *global variables* and
+An are Boolean expressions involving the initial values of *formal parameters* and *global variables* and

   B1 ..
 Bn are Boolean expressions involving the final values of *formal parameters* and *global variables*.

+.. note:: RCC: Surely B1 ..
+Bn may also contain initial values?
+   I have also changed "entry value" to "initial value" here, since the latter is used throughout the rest of this chapter.
+Assign: JK to confirm, update, then remove this note.

 .. centered:: **Syntax**